navindu-ds/T20-Cricket-Score-Predictor/README.md

 * The competitive nature of the IPL provides a near equal competitiveness to events such as a World Cup Tournament.
 * Non Availability of Datasets for all International Matches.

-Our basic assusmption is that the run scoring will be independent of who the teams are, or grounds where they played, or when they have played these matches used in the test data
+Our basic assusmption is that the run scoring will be independent of who the teams are, or grounds where they played, or the time period these matches were played in.

+The original dataset was obtained from the following [link](https://www.kaggle.com/datasets/sneharsingh/ipl-dataset2008-may-2021).

 ## General Predictor Version